Electromedia2/progress_knight_2/README.md

-# Progress Knight Quest
+# NOT-Progress Knight Quest

-A continuation of Progress Knight 2.0.
-Contains 5 prestige layers with various unique mechanics.
+this is a mistake.

-PRs which fix bugs are welcome :)
+this is a tensorflow tutarial